 - Camel trek and one night camping in the dunes, including dinner (organised through Hotel Mamouche) – €35 per person (£29)

-A total of £90.50 per person, plus spending money for food, souvenirs and a tip for your desert guide.
+A total of £90.50 per person for a three night trip, plus spending money for food, souvenirs and a tip for your desert guide.

 What to Take

 This is the one thing I wish someone would have clarified before I left, as it was the one thing I was stressing about and the only thing I couldn’t really find out on the internet.

 Because Merzouga and the surrounding area is a relatively small town, it’s polite to respect the local custom of dressing modestly, even if the locals are used to tourists.
 Keep arms and shoulders covered, and wear shorts or skirts that cover the knee.
 I wore vest tops with a light cotton scarf over my upper arms and shoulders, and I didn’t feel at all uncomfortable walking around the hotel or the town.
 We went in March and it was baking hot, and very dry.
 Loose clothes and sun cream are vital.